PlainConcepts/NetCore-Docker-Workshop/AzureFunctions.md

 func azure functionapp fetch-app-settings <your_functionapp_name>
 ```

-4. Fetch the Azure Functions ConnectionString and store it locally
+4. Under the FunctionApp directory, execute the following command to fetch the Azure Functions ConnectionString and store it locally

 ```C#
 az login